Hearing Secret Harmonies: Plot summary

-Nick meets Gwinnett at some standing stones near his house.
+Nick meets Gwinnett at "The Devil's Fingers," prehistoric standing stones near his house.
 Gwinnett had attended as an observer a ritual of Murtlock's Harmony cult, an attempt to summon the spirit of Doctor Trelawney.
 They were interested in Gwinnett because of his necrophilia.
 Widmerpool has joined the cult, offering the use of his house, and a power struggle has taken place between Widmerpool and Murtlock.
 Fiona succeeds in leaving the cult and moves into Gibson Delavacquerie's flat.